bcgov/GDX-Analytics-microservice/mysql_to_s3/README.md

 - `"archive"`: the first prefix of where processed objects are archived, as in `"s3://<bucket>/<archive>/<good|bad|batch>"`.
 - `"directory"`: the last path prefix before the object itself: `"s3://<bucket>/<storage>/<directory>/<object>"` or `"s3://<bucket>/<archive>/<good|bad|batch>/<storage>/<directory>/<object>"`
 - `"object_prefix"`: The final prefix of the object; treat this as a prefix on the filename itself.
-- `"dml"`: The filename under the [`./dml`](./dml/) directory in this repository that contains the SQL statement to run as an UNLOAD command.
+- `"dml"`: The filename under the [`./dml`](./dml/) directory in this repository that contains the SQL statement to run.
+- `"database"`: The MySQL database that will be used for the query.
 - `"header"`: Setting this to true will write a first row of column header values; setting as false will omit that row.
 - `"extension"`: [OPTIONAL] specify a file extension that you would like to append to the object.
 If no extension is set, no extension will be appended to the object.
 Needs to have a period included in the value specified.
 For example: `".csv"`
 - `"escapechar"`: [OPTIONAL] Character used to escape sep and quotechar when appropriate, defaults to `None`